Luk4x/user-register-API/readme-en.md

 # Run the project:
 $ yarn app

-# The server will start at http://localhost:3000/
+# The server will start at http://localhost:3000/, and you can explore it using Insomnia.
 ```

 ## Contributors Contact